The German social security system explained

 by the Expat in the City Team

-Once you start working in Germany and get your first paycheck, you may find yourself being a little disheartened - this is not the amount you negotiated with your boss, but a significantly lower amount ending up in your account.
+Once you start working in Germany as a foreigner and get your first German paycheck, you may find yourself being a little disheartened - this is not the amount you negotiated with your boss, but a significantly lower amount ending up in your account.
 Thanks to several taxes and other duties, such as income tax, church tax, solidarity surcharge and social security contributions, almost half of your monthly income gets cut.

 As an international professional it is not easy to understand what terms like „Solidaritätszuschlag“ or „Lohnsteuer“ actually mean and to what extent they affect the net amount that you ultimately get paid.
 So what did you really earn and where does the other half of your income go?